automated-bots/crypto-bot-father/docs/HELP.md

 # Documentation

-General documentation about Bitcoin Protocol.
+General documentation about how to setup your own crypto bot father.

 ## Telegram bot